 - Filed – neurology

-- Specified incl/excl criteria based on symptoms is applied to identify undiagnosed patients
+- Specified incl/excl criteria based on symptoms are applied to identify undiagnosed patients

 - TTR is a progressive and ultimately, a fatal rare disease that destroys nerve cells governing various bodily functions